doctorfree/nvim-lazyman/README.md

     -W indicates install and initialize all 'Extra' Neovim configurations -x 'conf' indicates install and initialize nvim-starter 'conf' config 'conf' can be one of:
-           'Minimal', 'Base', 'Opinion', 'Lsp', 'Mason', or 'Modular' -X indicates install and initialize all nvim-starter configs -y indicates do not prompt, answer 'yes' to any prompt -z indicates do not run nvim after initialization -Z indicates do not install Homebrew, Neovim, or any other tools
+       'Minimal', 'StartBase', 'Opinion', 'StartLsp', 'StartMason', or 'Modular' -X indicates install and initialize all 'Starter' configs -y indicates do not prompt, answer 'yes' to any prompt -z indicates do not run nvim after initialization -Z indicates do not install Homebrew, Neovim, or any other tools